Greek identity card: Technical characteristics

-On 23 July 2017 the alternate Minister of Interior stated in an interview that an amendment has been filed with the Greek Parliament in order to amend the format with a ministerial decision.
-Pursuant to Article 158, Law 4483/2017 the Minister of Interior was given the authority to add data of the holder that were not defined in law and to set any necessary detail regarding ID cards.
-On 30 April 2018 a ministerial decision was published in the Greek Government Gazette.
-This decision set out the relevant procedures regarding issuance and the design of the new ID cards.
-Issuance is expected to start in the first semester of 2019.
-A process has been set out in order to change old ID cards in a 5 year period based on the holder's surname.
-A tender process was started on 18 April 2019 to select a company that will create the new Greek ID cards and other secure documents, as part of the Integrated Information System for Security Documents(IISSD).

-Removal of religion
+Controversies

+Religious affiliation removal

-On May 8, 2000 in an interview published in newspaper Eleftherotypia, Minister of Justice Michael Stathopoulos announced that the mandatory inclusion of religion on identity cards was contrary to law 2472/1997 for the protection of personal data.
-The Church of Greece immediately objected to the removal of religion from identity cards, organizing rallies, among which a rally in Thessaloniki on 14 June, in the presence of Archbishop Christodoulos.
-The Public Order Minister announced on 17 July that religion be removed from the new identities.
-On September 24, 2000 the church began collecting signatures in the parishes, seeking a referendum.
+On May 8, 2000 in an interview published in newspaper Eleftherotypia, Minister of Justice Michael Stathopoulos announced that the mandatory inclusion of religious affiliation on identity cards was contrary to law 2472/1997 for the protection of personal data.
+The Church of Greece immediately objected to the removal and organizing rallies, among which a rally in Thessaloniki on 14 June, in the presence of then Archbishop Christodoulos.
+The Public Order Minister announced on 17 July that religious affiliation would be removed from the new identities.
+On September 24, 2000 the orthodox church began collecting signatures in the parishes, seeking a referendum.
 The petition was completed in April 2001, gathering more than 3 million signatures.
-On August 29, 2001 Archbishop delivered to the President of the Hellenic Republic Konstantinos Stephanopoulos the signatures, but the president refused to receive them saying that "everybody has an obligation to comply with the laws of the State".
+On August 29, 2001 Archbishop delivered the signatures to the President of the Hellenic Republic Konstantinos Stephanopoulos but he refused to order for a referendum saying that "everyone must comply to State Law".

-The State Council decided that the mandatory indication of religious affiliation on identity cards is not legal, while the Data Protection Authority also opposed to the optional reference to religion by adding the letters "XO" (Christian Orthodox - Χριστιανός Ορθόδοξος) following the signature of the bearer.
+The Council of State decided that the mandatory inclusion of religious affiliation on identity cards is not legal, while the Hellenic Data Protection Authority also opposed to the optional reference to religion by adding the letters "XO" (Christian Orthodox - Χριστιανός Ορθόδοξος) following the signature of the bearer.
 The legality of collecting signatures was also questioned by the Minister of Justice Michael Stathopoulos.

+Conspiracy theories

+The issuance of the new ID cards in September 2023 has led to conspiracy theories on social media, with claims that the cards will include tracking chips.
+Despite government assurances that the IDs won't have geolocation systems, conspiracy theorists are concerned about the electronic chip on the cards.
+Opponents of the new IDs have organized protests, arguing against government control through technology.